garage-education/website/content/docs/apache-spark/12-spark-characteristics.md

 - Spark's `DataFrameReader`s and `DataFrameWriter`s allow Spark to interact with even more data sources, such as Kafka, Kinesis, Azure Storage, and Amazon S3.
 - The Spark community maintains a list of third-party packages, enhancing its ecosystem with connectors for external data sources, performance monitors, and more.

+## Watch on Youtube

 {{< youtube KNHZoKgAqXw >}}

+## Watch on our Servers

+{{< video src="https://garage-education.s3.amazonaws.com/spark-course/Ch.04-12-Spark-Characteristics.mp4" controls="yes" >}}

-You can download the video by right clicking the link and chose save link as: [Download Video](https://garage-education.s3.amazonaws.com/spark-course/Ch.04-12-Spark-Characteristics.mp4)
+You can download the videog the link and chose save link as: [Download Video](https://garage-education.s3.amazonaws.com/spark-course/Ch.04-12-Spark-Characteristics.mp4)